claresudbery/clare-wiki-ably/pages/think/code-princ/refactoring.md

         - It's [this tool](https://github.com/approvals/ApprovalTests.Net)
             - That page linked to above gives an example of verifying an array
             - If you're starting from scratch, you first need to find a way of gathering enough possible outputs to cover your code
-            - Then run an Approvals test
+            - Then run an `Approvals` test
+                - as in the above example, where an array of strings is used as the golden master
-                - as in the above example, or as in `ApprovalTest.cs` in Gilded Rose, or as in `XmlExporterTest.cs` in the `with_tests` branch of the [Product Export kata](https://github.com/emilybache/Product-Export-Refactoring-Kata)
+                - or as in `ApprovalTest.cs` in Gilded Rose, where Console output is redirected from Program.Main
+                - or as in `XmlExporterTest.cs` in the `with_tests` branch of the [Product Export kata](https://github.com/emilybache/Product-Export-Refactoring-Kata), where xml is verified
-                - also see my demo code in the `approval-tests` branch of [my fork of the Export Product kata](https://github.com/claresudbery/Product-Export-Refactoring-Kata/tree/approval-tests)
+                - also see my demo code in the `approval-tests` branch of [my fork of the Export Product kata](https://github.com/claresudbery/Product-Export-Refactoring-Kata/tree/approval-tests), where I create a dictionary of objects, call `VerifyAll`, and I implement `ToString` for the relevant class, so that each object can be printed out into the approval file.
                 - Then copy the `received` file into a long-lived `approved` file as in the example below
         - Find `ApprovalTest.cs` and run the test in this file
         - You'll probably find the first time you run it, it fails